Aliases for SSB Gene

 GeneCards Summary for SSB Gene

 SSB (Small RNA Binding Exonuclease Protection Factor La) is a Protein Coding gene.
 Diseases associated with SSB include Sjogren Syndrome and Lupus Erythematosus.
-Among its related pathways are RNA Polymerase III Transcription Initiation and Gene Expression.
+Among its related pathways are RNA Polymerase III Transcription Initiation and Translational Control.
 Gene Ontology (GO) annotations related to this gene include nucleic acid binding and RNA binding.
-An important paralog of this gene is LARP1.
+An important paralog of this gene is LARP7.

 UniProtKB/Swiss-Prot Summary for SSB Gene